|Nutrition Facts (per serving)|

 Pie crust cookies are hands down the easiest and simplest cookies you can make.
-With only five ingredients and very little effort, you can bake up a batch of absolutely delicious cinnamon sugar-filled cookies.
+With a handful of ingredients and very little effort, you can bake up a batch of absolutely delicious cinnamon sugar-filled cookies.
 They have all the buttery-flakiness of pie dough and the portability of a cookie.

 Make pie crust cookies with the kids.
 There isn’t any raw egg to worry about and hardly any mess.
 They will love spreading the butter with a pastry brush and dusting the top with cinnamon sugar.

-You can use a fresh pie crust or you can combine pie crust scraps to create a ball of dough.
-Roll out the piecrust ball on a lightly floured surface.
-Roll it into a loose rectangle.
-You can roll the dough fairly thin; just watch out for holes.
+You can use a fresh pie crust, or you can combine pie crust scraps, to create a ball of dough.
+Roll out the pie crust on a lightly floured surface.
+Roll it into a large rectangle.
+You can roll the dough fairly thin; just avoid creating holes.

 Melt the butter and spread it evenly over the dough with a pastry brush or a spoon.
 You don’t have to completely melt the butter, softened works well too and won’t change the composition of the dough.

-Whisk together the sugar, brown sugar, and cinnamon in a small bowl.
-You can also shake it up in a jar.
+Whisk together the granulated sugar, brown sugar, and cinnamon in a small bowl.

 Spread the sugar mixture evenly over the butter.

-Start at the bottom of the rectangle and roll the dough into a log.
+Start at the bottom of the rectangle and roll the dough into a log, 14- to 15-inches long.
 Don’t roll it too tight or too loose.
 Both of these will affect how the cookies bake and spread.
-Tuck in the ends of the dough to close.
+Tuck in the ends of the dough to seal.

-Place the pieces cut side up onto a parchment-lined baking sheet.
-Place them about an inch apart.
+Place the pieces cut-side up onto a parchment-lined rimmed baking sheet about 1-inch apart.

 Cool completely.
-Remove any caramelized sugar from the edges.
+Remove any caramelized sugar from the edges, if necessary.

-While the cookies are baking and cooling you can make the icing.
-Whisk together the powdered sugar and milk until a thick frosting forms.
-Add more milk or powdered sugar to reach the desired consistency.
-This can take some trial and error as humidity and ingredients are factors.
+While the cookies are baking and cooling, you can make the icing.
+Whisk together the confectioners' sugar and milk to form a thick frosting.
+Add more milk or confectioners' sugar to reach the desired consistency.

 Drizzle the icing over the cookies with a fork or spoon.